 Here are some other questions to think about:

 - Where do you want to spend the last days of your life?
 Would it be in the hospital or at home?

 - Do you have any medical problems right now that affect your way of life?

 - Do you have an implanted cardiac device?
 This includes some types of pacemakers and ICDs (implantable cardioverter-defibrillators).
 You may want to turn off your device as part of your end-of-life medical treatment.

 - Do you want to donate your organs when you die?

 - Can you talk to your doctor about end-of-life issues?

-- Do your religious or spiritual beliefs keep you from having a living will?
-If they do, ask your clergy or spiritual advisor to help you know what to do if you can't make medical decisions for yourself.
+- Do your religious or spiritual beliefs keep you from having an advance directive?
+If they do, ask your clergy or spiritual adviser to help you know what to do if you can't make medical decisions for yourself.

 - Will you be able to practice religious rituals before you die?
 In some religions, rituals are done before or after a person dies.
 If you want certain rituals to be done and know who you want to do them, write them in your advance directive.
 For safety reasons, some hospitals may not let you do certain rituals.